 WM, the MPDU contained in the frame body field.

-For a control MPDU transmitted in a non-HT PPDU with the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT present, the Individual/Group bit of the TA field is set to 1.
+For a control MPDU transmitted in a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT present, the Individual/Group bit of the TA field is set to 1.
 For data and management MPDUs or control MPDUs without the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT present, the Individual/Group bit in the TA field is set to 0.